-The LTC3786 can be enabled to enter high efficiency Burst Mode operation, constant-frequency pulse-skipping mode or forced continuous conduction mode at low load currents.
-To select Burst Mode operation, tie the PLLIN/MODE pin to ground.
+The LTC3787 can be enabled to enter high efficiency Burst Mode operation, constant-frequency, pulse-skipping mode or forced continuous conduction mode at low load currents.
+To select Burst Mode operation, tie the PLLIN/MODE pin to ground (e.g., SGND).
 To select forced continuous operation, tie the PLLIN/MODE pin to INTVCC.
-To select pulse-skipping mode, tie the PLLIN/MODE pin to a DC voltage greater than 1.2V and less than INTVCC - 1.3V.
+To select pulse-skipping mode, tie the PLLIN/ MODE pin to a DC voltage greater than 1.2V and less than INTVCC - 1.3V.

 When the controller is enabled for Burst Mode operation, the minimum peak current in the inductor is set to approximately 30% of the maximum sense voltage even though the voltage on the ITH pin indicates a lower value.
-If the average inductor current is higher than the required current, the error amplifier, EA, will decrease the voltage on the ITH pin.
+If the average inductor current is higher than the required current, the error amplifier EA will decrease the voltage on the ITH pin.
 When the ITH voltage drops below 0.425V, the internal sleep signal goes high (enabling sleep mode) and both external MOSFETs are turned off.
-The ITH pin is then disconnected from the output of the EA and parked at 0.450V.